@Retention(value=RUNTIME) @Target(value=FIELD) public @interface CommandLineOption

 private Boolean verbose;

-when parsing
+--verbose when parsing

-), and if it is present, the field
+(JArgP.parse(java.lang.String[])), and if it is present, the field

-(of the "subject", see
+verbose (of the "subject", see

-) will be set to
+JArgP.JArgP(java.lang.Object)) will be set to

 If you want the command line option to use the next argument as a value for a

-converted in Option.convert(java.lang.String, java.lang.Class)
+converted in Option.convert(java.lang.String, java.lang.Class), see

 its documentation for details.